Instamrkt/slate/source/includes/_websocket_api_calls_betting_pools.md

 Parameter | Default | Description
 --------- | ------- | -----------
-game_id | :YOUR_POOL_ID | The game id for game in which pools have been blocked. action | null | Action for which pools have been blocked. blocked_at | epoch_millis | The timestamp indicating when the pools were blocked.
+game_id | :YOUR_POOL_ID | The game id for game in which pools have been blocked. action_id | null | Action for which pools have been blocked. blocked_at | epoch_millis | The timestamp indicating when the pools were blocked.

 #### Blocked pool